PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-07 05:18:40
+Last updated: 2024-04-07 05:19:46
-Random Quote: Lily: "I'm not paying for room service the hooker ordered."Barney: "I've been there." - Barney Stinson
+Random Quote: You've been a hell of a wingman.
+And even though I think it's kind of gross when you pleasure yourself orally, don't ever think that means I'm not impressed. - Barney Stinson